trilogy-group/social-toolkit-site/website/docs/reference/api.md

 ```

 ### Get Generation Version
-You can fetch the generation version, using generation id and current version id from the response of the create generation request.
+You can fetch the generation version, using generation id and version id from the response of the create generation request.

 ```http
 GET /tenant/{tenant_id}/brand/{brand_id}/worker/{worker_id}/generation/{generation_id}/version/{version_id}